conda/infrastructure/HOW_WE_USE_GITHUB.md

   - [Working on Issues](#working-on-issues)

 > [!NOTE]
 > This document is written in the style of an FAQ.
-For easier navigation, use [GitHub's table of contents feature][docs-toc].
+For easier navigation, use [GitHub's Markdown outline][docs-toc].

 ## What is "Issue Sorting"?